flatcar-archive/flatcar-docs/os/booting-on-openstack.md

 ## Adding more machines

-Adding new instances to the cluster is as easy as launching more with the same Flatcar Linux Config.
+Adding new instances to the cluster is as easy as launching more with the same Container Linux Config.
 New instances will join the cluster assuming they can communicate with the others.

 Example: